 Prep.
 Set.
 Blur.

 A campaign built around high-performance and high-energy visuals for Iconic London's "Prep.
 Set.
 Blur." setting spray.
-I developed static and motion assets that conveyed 16-hour wear through storytelling, blur effects, and lifestyle-driven compositions.
+Conveying 16-hour wear through storytelling, blur effects, and lifestyle-driven compositions.

 I was brought in to support the concept and create a range of static and motion assets for Iconic London's Prep.
 Set.
 Blur. campaign.
 Originally focused on motion graphics, the role expanded to include visual development across static, treatment, and social formats.
 The goal was to highlight the product’s 16-hour wear time while building a lifestyle-driven visual narrative.